Monthly Archives: August 2016

 Perfect!

-For me the unique aspect of my afternoon on Piney River was the number of beautiful cutthroats and cutbows that found a home in my net.
+For me the unique aspect of my afternoon on Trout Creek was the number of beautiful cutthroats and cutbows that found a home in my net.
 None of these fish exceeded twelve inches, but they were absolute jewels, as they displayed fine spots over a lemony cream background in sharp contrast to the vivid orange slashes beneath their mouth.
 These species of fish in the backcountry environment were a nice contrast to the more typical brown trout and rainbow trout, that I catch in the lower reaches of Colorado rivers and streams.

 Rock Ledge Wall Ahead